pluginever/wc-serial-numbers/readme.txt

 - [Free support (forum)](https://wordpress.org/support/plugin/wc-serial-numbers/)
 - [Premium & pre-sales support (email)](https://pluginever.com/support/)

-== 💚 Why Store Owners are Loving Serial Numbers for WooCommerce: ==
+== 💚 Why Digital Product Sellers Love Serial Numbers for WooCommerce: ==

 * **Unparalleled Features:** Serial Numbers for WooCommerce plugin is second to none when it comes to generating serial numbers and license keys for your WooCommerce products.
 This plugin is a powerhouse on its own, with features like auto-generating unique keys, integration with the REST API and so on.